Is there a time to wear shoes or not? Discover the science, etiquette, pros and cons to wear shoes indoors and outdoors.

 It’s also a good idea, when the weather gets cold, to rethink your entryways and bring out the heavy rugs to catch the damp and sludge.
 That way, you can safely and happily walk barefoot without a hint of dirt, grime or germs.

-Even so, you don’t have to be shy about requesting no shoes in the house if you really want folks to leave them at the door.
-But from an etiquette point of view, it’s best if you let them know ahead of time, or at the very least offer a pair of slippers or house shoes to wear instead.
+Since this isn’t always the norm here in the U.S., you might want to let your guests know ahead of time, or at the very least offer a pair of slippers or house shoes to wear when they enter your home.

-That being said, not everyone will or can abide by the “no shoe rule”–and to be honest, even I have been known to break it now and again.
+That being said, not everyone will or can abide by the “no shoe rule”–and to be honest, even diehard no shoe wearer have been known to break it now and again.

 - When you need extra support and help with balance.